 Or try some from one of these lists:

 - 20 Search Terms You Should Plug Into Google Alerts – Inc.com

 - 10 Uses of Google Alerts For A Freelance – MakeUseOf.com

 - 8 Unconventional Ways to Use Google Alerts For Better Blogging – Traffic Generation Cafe

 - 8 Ways to Use Email Alerts to Boost SEO – Whiteboard Friday – Moz.com

-Search Operators do apply, so brush up on these little ditty’s to search smarter.
+Search operators work with Google Alerts, so brush up on these little handy search characters, and start searching smarter.